thehanlab/dynamicLM/README.md

 #> [16] "LM_1"        "LM_2"
 ```

-It is then easy to fit a landmark supermodel using `dynls`.
+It is then easy to fit a landmark supermodel using `dynls()`.
 A formula,
 super dataset and method need to be provided.
 If the super dataset is
 not of class `LMdataframe` (i.e., is a self-created R dataframe), then
 additional parameters must be specified.
 In this case, see the details
-section of the documentation of `add_interactions(...)` for information
+section of the documentation of `add_interactions()` for information on
-on how the landmark interaction terms must be named.
+how the landmark interaction terms must be named.

 ``` r
 formula <- "Hist(Time, event, LM) ~ age + male + stage + bmi + treatment + age_1 + age_2 + male_1 + male_2 + stage_1 + stage_2 + bmi_1 + bmi_2 + treatment_1 + treatment_2 + LM_1 + LM_2 + cluster(ID)"